sdmuzel/Web-Scraping/README.md

 # Web-Scraping
-Repositori for my project of web scraping
+Repository for my projects of web scraping